Paraquat Lawsuit Settlement Amounts

 • Di Monte, D.A.
 (2003).
 The environment and Parkinson’s disease: is the nigrostriatal system preferentially targeted by neurotoxins?
 The Lancet Neurology, 2(9), 531-538.
 This report concluded that a multidisciplinary approach to Parkinson’s etiology would help determine whether environmental exposure may cause the disease.

 • Firestone, J. A., et al. (2005).
 Pesticides and Risk of Parkinson’s Disease: a population-based case-control study.
 Archives of Neurology, 62(1), 91-95.
 This study looked at whether pesticides were associated with Parkinson’s.
 The researchers interviewed 250 Parkinson’s patients and 388 non-Parkinson’s patients.
 They assessed their self-reported pesticide exposures.
 The researchers also categorized the patients by occupation.
-They found that pesticide workers were more likely to develop Parkinson’s compared to crop, animal and crop, and dairy farmers.
-The researchers concluded that their findings were consistent with other studies that found an association between pesticides and Parkinson’s.
+They found that pesticide workers were more likely to develop Parkinson’s compared to crop, animal, and dairy farmers.
+The researchers concluded their findings were consistent with other studies that found an association between pesticides and Parkinson’s.

 • McCormack, A. L., et al. (2002).
 Environmental risk factors and Parkinson’s disease: selective degeneration of nigral dopaminergic neurons caused by the herbicide paraquat.
 Neurobiology of Disease, 10(2), 119-127.
 This study looked at whether Paraquat exposure caused Parkinson’s disease symptoms in mice.
 The researchers injected mice with the herbicide.
 They found that this caused dopaminergic neuron death, a Parkinson’s disease symptom.
 The researchers concluded that the findings show that Paraquat neurotoxicity caused a prominent physiological response to Parkinson’s.